 Retirement is something that no one can restrict.
 It is something every person on the planet will encounter in their life.
 Some think of it as the best days of their lives, but unfortunately, it isn’t very reassuring for some.

 Whatever the case may be, planning to make it a delightful retirement is your duty to avoid the financial burden and live longer.

 So, save for retirement!!!

 Retirement refers to the time when one chooses to leave his work or occupation permanently.
 The United States and most other developed countries have their pension system or benefits to supplement retirees’ income.
-The Social Security system and the different retirement savings accounts help every worker make their retired life happy.
+The Social Security system and the different retirement savings accounts help every worker make their retirement life happy.

 Having a retirement plan to hold adequate savings is a must for every worker in 2023.